Top-of-the-Line Firestopping Systems for Your Building

 Is firestopping needed if a fire sprinkler system is installed?

 Yes, firestopping acts as passive protection that prevents the spread of fire, smoke and gases from room to room whether or not the fire sprinklers activate.
 Fire sprinklers only work to put out the flames — and if the system malfunctions, it may fail at that — but smoke and gases are not contained.

 A comprehensive fire protection system combines passive measures like firestopping and fireproofing with active measures like fire sprinklers.
 At Alpha Insulation & Waterproofing, we offer a wide range of firestopping and fireproofing solutions for your commercial building.

-In a commercial building, firestopping is required at all through penetrations, membrane penetrations, and any joints or perimeter barriers.
-Through penetrations are things like pipes and cables that go through the entire wall from the wall surface or membrane on one side, through the hollow space between, and to the wall surface on the other side.
+In a commercial building, firestopping is required at all through penetrations, membrane penetrations and any joints or perimeter barriers.
+Through penetrations are things like pipes and cables that go through the entire wall from the wall surface or membrane on one side, through the hollow space between and to the wall surface on the other side.

-Membrane penetrations occur when a pipe or cable inside a wall exits through one membrane or wall surface.
+Membrane penetrations occur when a pipe or cable in a wall exits through one membrane or wall surface.
 Joints and perimeter barriers occur at the top of walls, where the wall meets the slab, where a wall joins perpendicularly to another and similar interfaces.

 No, caulk can successfully seal only smaller penetrations.
 Depending on the size of the opening, the material and its location, there are a variety of products available to properly seal a variety of penetrations, including firestopping caulk, firestopping putties, intumescent collars and intumescent pillows.